Pushforwards of pluricanonical bundles under morphisms to abelian varieties: Proof of the main theorem

 is surjective.
-After making a base change by a suitable isogeny -- which is permissible by \lemmaref{lem:isogeny} -- we may therefore assume without loss of generality that $\shG$ is actually globally generated.
-Now \theoremref{thm:main} is claiming that $\shG = \shFm$, and so we consider the quotient sheaf $\shQ = \shFm/\shG$, and the resulting short exact sequence
+In particular, $\shG$ is again a coherent sheaf of $\shO_A$-modules.
+After making a base change by a suitable isogeny -- which is permissible by Lemma \ref{lem:isogeny} -- we may therefore assume without loss of generality that $\shG$ is actually globally generated.
+Now Theorem \ref{thm:main} is claiming that $\shG = \shFm$, and so we consider the quotient sheaf $\shQ = \shFm/\shG$, and the resulting short exact sequence

 Our proof that $\shQ = 0$ proceeds along the following lines: \begin{enumerate} \item We use Viehweg's cyclic covering trick to show that $\shG$ occurs as a direct summand in the pushforward of a canonical bundle (from a smooth projective variety, generically finite over $X$).
 This implies, among other things, that $\shQ$ is a $\mathrm{GV}$-sheaf, and so $\shQ = 0$ is equivalent to $V^0(A, \shQ)$ being empty; see \cite[Lemma~7.4]{HPS}. \item We show that $H^0(A, \shG\otimes \alpha) = H^0(A, \shFm \otimes \alpha)$ for every $\alpha \in \Pic^0(A)$.
 After base change by an isogeny, this implies that $V^0(A, \shQ) \subseteq V^1(A, \shG)$ is contained in a finite union of subtori of codimension $\geq 1$. \item We show that $V^0(A, \shQ)$ does not meet any positive-dimensional subtorus contained in $V^1(A, \shG)$.
-Here the point is that the ``generic base change theorem'', together with invariance of plurigenera, reduces the problem to an instance of \theoremref{thm:main} over an abelian variety of lower dimension, which can be handled by induction. \item The only remaining case is $V^1(A, \shG) = \{\OA\}$.
+Here the point is that the ``generic base change theorem'', together with invariance of plurigenera, reduces the problem to an instance of Theorem \ref{thm:main} over an abelian variety of lower dimension, which can be handled by induction. \item The only remaining case is $V^1(A, \shG) = \{\OA\}$.
 Here we use some recent work about singular hermitian metrics on pushforwards of relative pluricanonical bundles \cite{CP,HPS} to prove that $V^0(A, \shQ)$ must be empty. \end{enumerate}